 You don’t need to worry about warranties or maintenance for the duration of your solar Smart Plan – we take care of it all.

-You can exit the plan at any time by making a one-off payment, or you can roll the plan over and continue to save.
+You can exit the plan at any time by making a one-off payment.

 - What warranties will apply at the end of the term?